 About the Downtown

-Nestled in the heart of the Brandywine Valley, downtown West Chester reflects the small-town charm and cosmopolitan tastes that prompted The Philadelphia Inquirer to call West Chester ". . . one of the world's most perfect small towns" (July 26, 2001).
+Nestled in the heart of the Brandywine Valley just 2.5 hours from Washington DC, downtown West Chester Pennsylvania reflects the small-town charm and cosmopolitan tastes that prompted The Philadelphia Inquirer to call West Chester ". . . one of the world's most perfect small towns."

-The entire downtown district is listed on the National Register of Historic Places.
-Enjoy the Greek Revival architecture along High Street that gave West Chester the nickname Athens of the West.
-Within the Borough limits, there are over 4,200 structures dating back to the colonial period.
+West Chester's entire downtown district is listed on the National Register of Historic Places.
+Enjoy the Greek Revival architecture along High Street that gave West Chester the nickname Athens of Pennsylvania.
+Within the Borough limits, there are over 4,200 structures, some dating back to the colonial period.